 - If you’re looking for more homemade bread recipes, I highly recommend the Artisan Bread in 5 Minutes Per Day cookbooks (aff link).

 4) Snacks – It’s important to have healthy snacks on hand that you can turn to during the week.
 There are tons of snacks that can be made ahead of time to help keep you from reaching for unhealthy choices.

-- Some of my son’s favorites include Sweet Potato Bites, Lemon Energy Balls and these Peanut Butter & Chia Jam Bites.
+- Some of my son’s favorites include Sweet Potato Bites, Lemon Energy Balls and Peanut Butter Chia Pudding.